rocky-linux/documentation/en/rocky/8/guides/postfix_reporting.md

 # Using postfix For Server Process Reporting

+# Prerequisites

+* Complete comfort operating from the command line on a Rocky Linux server
+* Familiarity with an editor of your choice (this document uses the _vi_ editor, but you can substitute in your favorite editor)
+* An understanding of DNS (the Domain Name System) and host names
+* The ability to assign variables in a bash script
+* Knowledge of what the _tail_, _more_, _grep_, and _date_ commands do

 # Introduction

-Many Rocky Linux server administrators write scripts to perform certain things, like backups or synchronization, and many of these scripts generate logs that have useful and sometimes very important information.
+Many Rocky Linux server administrators write scripts to perform specific tasks, like backups or file synchronization, and many of these scripts generate logs that have useful and sometimes very important information.
 Just having the logs, though, is not enough.
-If a process fails and logs that failure, but the busy administrator doe not review the log, then a catastrophe could be in the making.
-This document shows you how to use the postfix MTA (mail transfer agent) to grab log details from a particular process and send them to you via email.
-It also touches on date formats in logs and helps you identify which format you need to use in the reporting procedure.
+If a process fails and logs that failure, but the busy administrator does not review the log, then a catastrophe could be in the making.

+This document shows you how to use the _postfix_ MTA (mail transfer agent) to grab log details from a particular process, and send them to you via email.
+It also touches on date formats in logs, and helps you identify which format you need to use in the reporting procedure.

 Keep in mind, though, that this is just the tip of the iceberg as far as what can be done with reporting via postfix.
-Please note, too, that it is always a good security move to keep running processes to only those that you will need all the time.
-This document shows you how to enable postfix only for the reporting it is doing and then shut it down again.
+Please note, too, that it is always a good security move to limit running processes to only those that you will need all the time.

-# Prerequisites

-* Complete comfort operating from the command line on a Rocky Linux server
-* Familiarity with an editor of your choice (this document uses the vi editor, but you can substitute in your favorite editor)
-* An understanding about DNS (domain name system) and host names
-* Able to assign variables in a bash script
-* Know what the tail, more, grep and date commands do
+This document shows you how to enable postfix only for the reporting you need it to do, and then shut it down again.

 ## Postfix Defined